 We will also help you develop the specialist study skills you will need to be successful at university such as academic writing, research and planning.

-Why choose Brock for Access to HE Diploma in Social Science?
+Access to HE Diploma in Social Science?

 At Brock we provide specialist pastoral support to ensure you make an easy transition back into education.

 Small class sizes, a focus on study and academic writing skills, and a dedicated Progression Advisor to assist you with your UCAS application, are all part of the Brock support package.

 We will also help you build your knowledge and skills, helping you become a more confident self-directed learner who can make the switch to higher education relatively easily.

 We combine proven teaching methods with a focus on fostering a deep understanding of the subject matter in order to help you reach your learning objectives.

 You will engage in a range of learning activities, including: writing essays, delivering presentations, examining case studies and participating class discussions.